pmukanova/HPImap/README.md

 ```
 ## Step7: Create The Deployment Architecture
 ![Deployment_Architecture](https://user-images.githubusercontent.com/9127333/147524495-e3b60ce2-c6af-40f4-9149-2a75372c664e.jpeg)
-As architecture shows I make to API calls: one for Data profiles, second for yearly variables and write the data in blob storages using Azure Databricks.
+As architecture shows I make two API calls: one for Data profiles, second for yearly variables and write the data in blob storages using Azure Databricks.
 After that I intent to dump the data into Azure CosmosDB so data analytics can run their analysis using Azure Analysis services.
 Moreover, I built a monitoring dashboard using Azure Monitor to monitor the resources my pipeline is using.

 ## Step 8: Build a Monitoring Dashboard